 She was asked to join Rose-Colored Ink, a local critique group that evolved from a Romance Writers of America Chapter, Pikes Peak Romance Writers and she began writing seriously.
 Jude has been the recipient of numerous awards for her novels in contemporary romance and books of nonfiction.

 By day, Jude works alongside her husband with their real estate investments.
 "Though I could always use more time to write, the hours spent working with the real estate are never dull and are a constant source of ideas for plots and characters."

 By night, she writes contemporary romance and nonfiction.
 Jude has served for several years on Pikes Peak Romance Writers' board and received PPRW's Volunteer of the Year award.
 She is an active member of Romance Writers of America, Pikes Peak Romance Writers, Heart of Denver Romance Writers, Colorado Romance Writers, and Pikes Peak Writers.

-Currently, Jude resides in Colorado Springs, Colorado with her beloved husband of over thirty years, Rob, and their longhaired orange and white cat, Ollie.
-She is the mother of four and grandmother to five precious granddaughters who keep her busy when she's not writing.
+Currently, Jude resides in Colorado Springs, Colorado with her beloved husband of over thirty years, Rob, and their longhaired orange and white cat, Sheldon.
+She is the mother of four and grandmother to six precious granddaughters who keep her busy when she's not writing.